mariaedk/tictactoe/README.md

  - And...
 Enjoy the game ! :)

-## NOTE: this project was elaborated by me and other 2 students from my course, under the supervision of our introduction to programming teacher.
+## NOTE: this project was elaborated by ME and other 2 STUDENTS from my course, under the supervision of our introduction to programming teacher.